bdavidxyz/protheme2/_posts/2018-09-30-my-beloved-low-tech-stack.md

 For my current project I needed an accessible (a11y) address picker.

-Well, great news, I didn't had to code it, someone made it already... in jQuery.
+Well, great news, I didn't had to code it, [someone made it already](http://haltersweb.github.io/Accessibility/autocomplete.html)... in jQuery.

 At that time it didn't exists (yet) in Angular or React.

 Worse, if a nice Angular component, you can't use it in React.
 Each has its own lifecycle that completly differs from the one of the browser, and of course also differs from others.
 This is insane.

-Which means for my a11y-datepicker, if I had an Angular project, and I nice component existed in React, I couldn't use it for my projet.
+Which means for my a11y-addresspicker, if I had an Angular project, but a nice component existed in React, I couldn't use it for my projet.
 Duh ??

 Every new fancy JavaScript framework launched since BackBone in 2011 failed to become "the new web component standard library".
 Even the official, w3c based, web component is not much used.

-jQuery, despite never explicitly being fancy, has always been the de-facto web component library.
+jQuery, despite never explicitly being fancy, has always been the **de-facto** standard web component library.

 Moreover, jQuery do not try to have a lifecycle on top of the lifecycle of the browser.

 With jQuery you have gigatons of free, customizable, reusable web components.

-The only case where jQuery can turn into bloated, paghetti code, is when you try to have a lot of custom interactivity on one web page.
+The only case where jQuery can turn into bloated, spaghetti code, is when you try to have a lot of custom interactivity on one web page.

 In this case, see paragraph below :)